 Visitors can see the herds crossing the river from July right through to November, initially moving north to the Mara from July to September, and moving south back to the Serengeti from September to November.

-We have many camps in prime positions in the northern zone including Sayari Camp, Singita Mara River, Serian Serengeti and Lemala Kuria Hills (Northern Serengeti).
-In the Masai Mara, the Mara Triangle area is the closest, with the trio of Governors Camps along with Sentinel Camp.
-In Mara North there are the Serian Camps, Saruni Mara/Wild and Karen Blixen Camp.
-In Olare and Naibosho you have Mahali Mzuri, Great Plains and Kicheche camps among others.
+There are many camps in prime position in and around Kogatende in the northern zone including Sayari Camp, Lamai Serengeti, Singita Mara River, Serian Serengeti, Lemala Kuria Hills (Northern Serengeti), and Kirumuru Serengeti North.
+In the Masai Mara, the Mara Triangle area is the closest, with Angama Mara, the trio of Governors Camps along with Sentinel Camp.
+In Mara North there are the Serian Camps, Saruni Mara/Wild, Kicheche Mara, Elephant Pepper Camp and Offbeat to name a few.
+In Olare and Naibosho you have Mahali Mzuri, Great Plains camps and Kicheche camps among others.
 Please do ask us for advice - there are many choices.

 4.Grazing the Mara: July - October